6orram/Sweet-Manager-0.0/README.md

 # Sweet Manager v1.0 (by 6orram)

 - Hi
 - This My First Python Project
-- I will Develop an App Desktop that can Dawnload a videos from youtube in the form .mp4 or .mp3
+- The Project is About a Desktop App that can Dawnload videos from youtube in the form of .mp4 or .mp3

+# Notice!!
+- To run this code correctly don't forget to check your directory location in your editor terminal, it's should be the same of the file.py location